kodyrouse/redux-honey/README.md

 const store = createStore(combinedReducers);

-// Pass your store into addToHoneyPot to add the magic addToHoneyPot(store);
+// Pass your store into createHoneyPot to initialize the magic createHoneyPot(store);

 export default store;
 ```